Tiberriver256/Tiberriver256.GitHub.io/_posts/2015-12-18-PowerShellProgress-Pt4.md

   <li>We could use dynamically created here-strings.</li>
 </ol>

-What is a dynamically created herestring?
-It may be a term I made up.
+How do we dynamically create a here-string?
 There are two types of here-strings ([Read up on them here]("https://technet.microsoft.com/en-us/library/ee692792.aspx" 'Windows PowerShell Tip: Using Windows PowerShell “Here-Strings”')).

  1. Those that start with @" and end with "@
  2. Those that start with @' and end with '@